ThatHalfKorean/CMSI488/README.md

 **For-Loop Example**

 The Derpodile for-loop utilizes the same bad grammar and cringe-worthy spelling to make the eloquent and efficient for-loop as much as an eye-sore as possible.
+To make things slightly less painful, we chose to use the ">" and "<" signs for "greater than" and "less than" only because they look like crocodile mouths.

           fer ent i = 1 derp i <= 10 derp i++ dur
                     pront i*i derp
           urp

+This snippet of code prints out perfect squares using numbers between 1 and 10.
+Crocodiles like perfect squares.